Jasurbek5544/Shifoxona-navbat/README.md

-# Shifokor Navbat - Doctor Appointment System
+# Shifoxona Navbat - Doctor Appointment System

 A comprehensive doctor appointment management system with a Telegram bot interface, built with Django.